chobolife/study_english/bread_barbershop/Season_1/02_Munchkin_Donut.md

 - Mom, looks so funny!
 - He's calm down now.
 Timely style.
 - I've never seen someone work so quickly like that!
 It's like the raisin gave him superpowers.
-- Yeah that's true.
+- Yeah, that's true.
 It's not the first time he's had to pull out all the stops.
 - He looks so good.
 I'll tell all the other parents about you.
 ***
-- Oh hey, how come you're in so early?
+- Oh, hey, how come you're in so early?
+- Ah.
-- Ah I'm never cutting another kid's hair as long as I live.
+- I'm never cutting another kid's hair as long as I live.
 - Please don't make a scene.
 Master bread is going to cut your hair so nice.
 - I won't.
 No way.
 - I heard that he is best with the kids.